-The trust must remain within the borrowing limit set by its regulator, Monitor.
-Only the Executive Director of Resources can borrow funds in the name of the Trust
+The trust must remain within the borrowing limit set by its regulator, NHS England.
+Only the Executive Director of Finance can borrow funds in the name of the Trust.

+12.1.
 12.1 EXTERNAL BORROWING

-- 12.1.1 Any application for a loan or overdraft or the use of any Working Capital Facility will only be made by the Executive Director of Resources or by an employee so delegated by him/her. - 12.1.2 The Executive Director of Resources must prepare detailed procedural instructions concerning applications for loans and overdrafts. - 12.1.3 All short term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position.
-Any short term borrowing requirement in excess of one month must be authorised by the Executive Director of Resources. - 12.1.3 All long term borrowing must be consistent with the plans outlined in the current Business Plan approved by the Board of Directors.
+- 12.1.1.
+Any application for a loan or overdraft or the use of any Working Capital Facility will only be made by the Executive Director of Finance or by an employee so delegated by him/her. - 12.1.2.
+The Executive Director of Finance must prepare detailed procedural instructions concerning applications for loans and overdrafts. - 12.1.3.
+All short term borrowings should be kept to the minimum period of time possible, consistent with the overall cash flow position.
+Any short term borrowing requirement in excess of one month must be authorised by the Executive Director of Finance. - 12.1.4.
+All long term borrowing must be consistent with the plans outlined in the current Business Plan approved by the Board.

-12.2 PUBLIC DIVIDEND CAPITAL
+12.2.
+PUBLIC DIVIDEND CAPITAL

-12.2.1 The annual Public Dividend Capital Dividend must be calculated in accordance with the guidance issued by Monitor and authorised by the Executive Director of Resources or nominated officer.
+12.2.1.
+The annual Public Dividend Capital Dividend must be calculated in accordance with the guidance issued by NHS England and authorised by the Executive Director of Finance or nominated officer.

-12.3 INVESTMENTS OF SURPLUS CASH
+12.3.
+INVESTMENTS OF SURPLUS CASH

-- 12.3.1 The trust may invest surplus cash outside of the Government Banking System. - 12.3.2 A treasury management policy will be formulated by the Executive Director of and approved by the Board of Directors - 12.3.3 The Executive Director of Resources is responsible for short term investment of surplus cash and will ensure cash surpluses are only invested in safe harbours as defined by the Treasury Management policy. - 12.3.4 All long term investments and investments outside of the Treasury Management policy must be approved by the Board of Directors
+- 12.3.1.
+The Trust may invest surplus cash outside of the Government Banking System. - 12.3.2.
+A treasury management policy will be formulated by the Executive Director of Finance and approved by the Board. - 12.3.3.
+The Executive Director of Finance is responsible for short term investment of surplus cash and will ensure cash surpluses are only invested in safe harbours as defined by the Treasury Management policy. - 12.3.4.
+All long term investments and investments outside of the Treasury Management policy must be approved by the Board.